 How to Apply

 There are many different formats for curriculum vitae.
-One sample is included in this section.
 The purpose of a CV is to provide a succinct summary of your professional career.
 A good CV will concisely convey to a reviewer the breadth and depth of your experiences, training and interest.
 It need not include every area of interest.
 To a certain extent, a CV is written for and tailored to the position for which you are applying.
 Use your best judgment to determine if the items included in your CV add to your candidacy for the position in question.
 Keep in mind that, for purposes of this process, your CV must be limited to one page front and back.

 The purpose of a letter of interest is to help the reviewer.
 A letter of interest should convey a sense of your personality, personal integrity, knowledge of the position and your writing skills.
 At the very least, your letter of interest should express your enthusiasm for the position.
 Your letter should convey a sense of your (1) personality, (2) personal integrity, (3) level of interest in family medicine, (4) knowledge of and enthusiasm for the position, and (5) communication skills.

 Essentially, we need to know that the constituent chapter president and executive acknowledge and support your candidacy.
 Any observations that your constituent chapter president or executive make regarding your involvement in constituent chapter activities can be extremely helpful to your candidacy.
 Constituent chapter letters must be on chapter letterhead.